-A characteristic impedance as listed in Table 12 is recommended for unshielded flat or twisted pair ribbon cable.
+In general, cables having the characteristic impedances given in Section 9.6.3.1 are not available; however, impedances that are somewhat lower are satisfactory.
+A characteristic impedance as shown in Table 10 is recommended for unshielded flat or twisted pair ribbon cable.
+However, most available cables have a somewhat lower characteristic impedance.
 To minimize discontinuances and signal reflections, cables of different impedances should not be used in the same bus.
 Implementations may require trade-offs in shielding effectiveness, cable length, the number of loads, transfer rates, and cost to achieve satisfactory system operation.
 If you mix shielded and unshielded cables within the same SCSI bus, the effect of impedance mismatch must be carefully considered.
-Proper impedance matching is especially important to maintain adequate margin at Fast-20 (Ultra SCSI) and transfer rates.
+Proper impedance matching is especially important to maintain adequate margin at FAST and FAST-20 (Ultra SCSI) transfer rates.